Towards Methane Detection Onboard Satellites: Methodology

 \paragraph{Methane Hyperspectral data} Our datasets are constructed from hyperspectral observations acquired by the EMIT imaging spectrometer, flown on the International Space Station (ISS) and distributed via the NASA Earthdata portal\footnote{\url{https://search.earthdata.nasa.gov/}}.
 Specifically, the L1B hyperspectral imagery \cite{L1BEMIT} and L2B methane plume complexes \cite{Methane_plumes}, which serve as ground-truth annotations are used.
 Both products are provided at a spatial resolution of $60$ m.
 In total, we curated $1,574$ plume complexes acquired between August 10, 2022, and October 26, 2024.
 For the purpose of methane detection, a subset of $86$ bands with wavelengths ranging between $1573\text{-}1699$ nm and $2004\text{-}2478$ nm is selected from the original $285$ hyperspectral bands in the L1B images, following the procedure described in \cite{ruuvzivcka2025hyperspectralvits}.
 This subset captures the methane absorption spectrum, along with non-absorption and RGB bands, enabling ML models to better discriminate methane signals from background features.

 \paragraph{UnorthoDOS dataset generation pipeline}

 The schematic in Figure~\ref{fig:ortho_transfomation} illustrates the method used for generating our unorthorectified data.
 Orthorectification is defined as a mapping $\tau$ that transforms pixel coordinates $(x, y)$ from an angled (\textit{off-nadir}) image $I_{\text{unortho}}$ to orthogonal (\textit{nadir}) coordinates $(x_o, y_o)$ in the target image $I_{\text{ortho}}$, compensating for sensor geometry and terrain effects (see Figure \ref{fig:ortho_transfomation}).
+The transformation $\tau$ is extracted from a geometric lookup table in the EMIT satellite data.

-To generate the unorthorectified dataset, the inverse mapping ${\tau}^{-1}$ is approximated by reconstructing $I_{\text{unortho}}$ from $I_{\text{ortho}}$.
+To generate the unorthorectified dataset, the inverse mapping ${\tau}^{-1}$ is approximated by reconstructing $I_{\text{unortho}}$ from $I_{\text{ortho}}$ by using a pixel coordinate grid in the source (unorthorectified) plane, transformed using $\tau$.
+The transformed grid is then used to sample pixels from the orthorectified plume annotations back in the unorthorectified plane.

 For notational simplicity, we denote this operation as ${\tau}^{-1}$, although ${\tau}$ is non-bijective and the images ($I_{\text{unortho}}$ and $I_{\text{ortho}}$) may differ in size.
 In particular, the inverse mapping ${\tau}^{-1}$ is non-surjective, meaning that certain pixels in $I_{\text{unortho}}$ lack a corresponding value in $I_{\text{ortho}}$; these are filled using nearest-neighbor interpolation.
 Formally, our procedure for generating approximate \textit{off-nadir} annotations can be expressed as:

 where $\Phi$ denotes the nearest-neighbor interpolation operator.
 Finally, for the purpose of ML training, both the hyperspectral images and their unorthorectified annotations are divided into smaller tiles.